wombleton/gitlaw-nz/acts/M/Medicines Act 1981.md

     (5) Every person commits an offence against this Act who, without reasonable excuse, fails to produce any licence in accordance with subsection (4).

-    (6) For the purposes of [Part 4][270] of the Summary Proceedings Act 1957, the cancellation or endorsement of a licence, or a disqualification, under this section shall be deemed to be a sentence or part of a sentence, as the case may be.
+    (6) For the purposes of [Part 6][274] of the Criminal Procedure Act 2011, the cancellation or endorsement of a licence, or a disqualification, under this section shall be deemed to be a sentence or part of a sentence, as the case may be.

     (7) The particulars of any cancellation, disqualification, or endorsement under this section, and the particulars of the conviction relating thereto, shall be notified in writing to the Director-General by the Registrar of the court.

     Compare: 1960 No 97 s 21; 1979 No 27 s 64

+    Section 83(6): amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 84 Payment of expenses of analysis on conviction